paqueDev/contentful-extension-reactjs-starter/README.md

 2 - Choose extension as appearance for field :
 * go to the configuration of your Content Model
 * select the field where your want to use the extension and go on his settings
-* on apperance, choose yournew extension
+* on apperance, choose your new extension

 3 - Create Content :
 * go to Content and create content corresponding to your content model